bhisaac/5eFP/5eFP-SRD.md

 You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
 When you do so, choose a number of druid spells equal to WIS + your level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 You can change your list of prepared spells at HQ.
-While away from HQ, you can prepare a new list of cleric spells by completing a short rest in prayer or meditation.

 #### Spellcasting Ability